 The previous projects were focused on statistical data collected from the above mentioned sources and their processing.
 They did not comprise any spatial data and no spatial analyses were performed.
-Their city collection resulted in a large range of cities differing by size (from ten thousand to more than one million, by economic orientation (agricultural, industrial, university, touristic), by natural conditions (lowland surrounded by agricultural areas, mountainous situated large forest areas), by geographic position in the republic - close/far to a frontier, etc. The city set is a good sample covering practically all Czech city types.
+Their city collection resulted in a large range of cities differing by population (from seventeen thousand to more than one million inhabitants), by economic orientation (agricultural, industrial, university, touristic), by natural conditions (lowland surrounded by agricultural areas, mountainous situated large forest areas), by geographic position in the republic - close/far to a frontier, etc. The city set is a good sample covering practically all Czech city types.

-The processed project is focused on two new views - to select suitable indicators of the sustainable city development in the Czech Republic using also spatial characteristics together with already collected ones, and the role of the road transport intensity in the development. land use city maps
+The processed project is focused on two new views - to select suitable indicators of the sustainable city development in the Czech Republic using also spatial characteristics together with already collected ones, and the role of the road traffic intensity in the development of cities and their mutual relation and impacts.